 Each updated publication for Job Start Payment statistics will include revisions of the numbers of applications received and processed, processing times, and payment values going back to August 2020.
 This is because each time figures are published they will be based from a new 100% data cut from the case management system, which can include retrospective changes to data going back to August 2020 as described in the How the data is collected section.
-More recent months tend to be subject to a greater degree of revision than more distant ones.
+Months that are more recent tend to be subject to a greater degree of revision than more distant ones.